2/19/2025

 Vice President of Investor Relations

-Thanks, Darryl.
-Welcome to the Selenese Corporation, fourth quarter 2024 earnings conference call.
+Thanks, Daryl.
+Welcome to the Selenese Corporation.
+Fourth Quarter 2024 Earnings Conference Call.
 My name is Bill Cunningham, Vice President of Investor Relations.
-With me today on the call are Scott Richardson, President and Chief Executive Officer, and Chuck Irish, Chief Financial Officer.
-Selenese distributed its fourth quarter earnings release via Business Wire and posted prepared comments and a summary presentation of key 2025 actions on our Investor Relations website yesterday afternoon.
-As a reminder, we'll discuss non-GAAP financial measures today.
+With me today on the call are Scott Richardson, President and Chief Executive Officer, and Chuck Kyrush, Chief Financial Officer.
+CELINI's distributed its fourth quarter earnings release via Business Wire and posted prepared comments and a summary presentation of key 2025 actions on our Investor Relations website yesterday afternoon.
+As a reminder, We'll discuss non-GAAP financial measures today.
 You can find definitions of these measures as well as reconciliations to the comparable GAAP measures on our website.
 Today's presentation will also include forward-looking statements.
 Please review the cautionary language regarding forward-looking statements, which can be found at the end of both the press release and the prepared comments.
 Form 8K reports containing all of these materials have also been submitted to the SEC.
 Before we open it up for questions, I'd like to turn the call over to Scott Richardson for some opening remarks.

 speaker